Joeycooky/DSI_project_1/README.md

 >![significant_change](https://github.com/Joeycooky/DSI_project_1/blob/main/images/significant_change.png)

-Entering into testing contracts with states education department seems to be best short-term strategy, since it can immediately boost the numbers of test taker.
+Entering into testing contracts with states education department seems to be best short-term strategy, since it can immediately boost the numbers of test taker(take Illinois Colorado and West Virginia as an example).
 However it might not be a sustainable solution

 >![household_income](https://github.com/Joeycooky/DSI_project_1/blob/main/images/household_income.png)